celery/celery/README.rst

 .. _celery-synopsis:

 Celery is an open source asynchronous task queue/job queue based on distributed message passing.
 It is focused on real-time operation, but supports scheduling as well.

 The execution units, called tasks, are executed concurrently on one or more worker nodes.
 Tasks can execute asynchronously (in the background) or synchronously (wait until ready).

 Celery is already used in production to process millions of tasks a day.

 Celery is written in Python, but the protocol can be implemented in any language.
 It can also `operate with other languages using webhooks`_.

 The recommended message broker is `RabbitMQ`_, but support for `Redis`_ and databases (`SQLAlchemy`_) is also available.

-Celery can be used with Django and Pylons using the `django-celery`_ and `celery-pylons`_ add-on packages.
+Celery is easy to integrate with Django and Pylons, using the `django-celery`_ and `celery-pylons`_ add-on packages.

-You may also be pleased to know that full Django integration exists, delivered by the `django-celery`_ package.

 .. _`RabbitMQ`: http://www.rabbitmq.com/
 .. _`Redis`: http://code.google.com/p/redis/